hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group.html.markdown

 ~> **NOTE:** Auto Scaling Groups support up to one active instance refresh at a time.
 When this resource is updated, any existing refresh is cancelled.

 ~> **NOTE:** Depending on health check settings and group size, an instance refresh may take a long time or fail.
 This resource does not wait for the instance refresh to complete.

+### warm_pool

+This configuration block supports the following:

+* `pool_state` - (Optional) Sets the instance state to transition to after the lifecycle hooks finish.
+Valid values are: Stopped (default) or Running.
+* `min_size` - (Optional) Specifies the minimum number of instances to maintain in the warm pool.
+This helps you to ensure that there is always a certain number of warmed instances available to handle traffic spikes.
+Defaults to 0 if not specified.
+* `max_group_prepared_capacity` - (Optional) Specifies the total maximum number of instances that are allowed to be in the warm pool or in any state except Terminated for the Auto Scaling group.

 ## Attributes Reference